radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 The attack discussed in this section is dependent on vulnerabilities with the credential database, and does not assume an attacker can see or modify RADIUS traffic.
 As a result, this attack applies equally well when TTLS, PEAP, or RADIUS/TLS are used.
 The success of the attack depends only on how the credentials are stored in the database.
 Since the choice of authentication method affects the way credentials are stored in the database, the security of that dependency needs to be discussed and explained.

 Some organizations may desire to increase the security of their network by avoiding PAP, and using CHAP or MS-CHAP, instead.
 These attempts are largely misguided.
 If simple password-based methods must be used, in almost all situations, the security of the network as a whole is increased by using PAP in preference to CHAP or MS-CHAP.
-The reason is found through a simple risk analysis, which we explain in more detail below.
+The reason is found through a simple risk analysis, which we explain in more detail in the next section.

 ### PAP Security Analysis